FirasAbouzahr/CollectiveRepo/Experimental PET Code Package/readme.md

 ## Plotting Coincidence Time Distribution with photopeak cuts
 - here we use SingleChannelEnergyResponse() and getCoincidenceTimeDiffs() together.
 We call SingleChannelEnergyResponse() twice, once for the left and right channels respectively.
 - In getCoincidenceTimeDiffs() can set photocut to be True and use the return values of SingleChannelEnergyResponse() to cut the left and right channel data to be within 1.5$\sigma$ within their respective photopeaks.
 - This can refine timing distributions to be narrower since this requires the timing differences to come from photoelectric effect events.
-Once again note that since the scintillator in question here is BGO, the photopeak cut is not particularly powerful, however, with a scintillator with a fast decay constant like LYSO, photopeak cuts will improve CTR tremendously.

 ```python